RESEARCH AND ADVOCACY FOR SUSTAINABLE DEVELOPMENT

 Bashiru Turay

-Mr Turay is an environment and development professional with a Joint Master of Science in Geography of Environmental Risks and Human Security from the University of Bonn and the United Nations University in Germany and a Bachelor of Science (Hons.) in Environment and Development from Njala University, Sierra Leone.
+Mr Turay is an environment and development professional with Joint Master of Science in Geography of Environmental Risks and Human Security from the University of Bonn and the United Nations University in Germany, and a Bachelor of Science (Hons.) in Environment and Development from Njala University, Sierra Leone.
 He has expertise in climate change adaptation and disaster management, environmental and climate justice, loss and damage, geographic information systems (GIS), intersectionality, environmental communication, and early childhood and youth development.
+Mr Turay has lent his expertise to address complex global problems, working with various institutions in Sierra Leone, the United Kingdom, the United States of America, etc.

 Sheku Gbetuwa